wgu-opensource/osmt/infra/aws/README.md

 - WARNING!
 Migrations are not yet working against RDS due to `utf8mb3_unicode_ci` encoded into migrations.
 To discuss with maintainer team.
 - App containers are set to run migrations and reindex elasticsearch.
 There should be a container usually not running that is used to run migrations and reindexing.
 This is a TODO.
+- Application is using root database credentials.
+A clever system for swapping out credentials for different procedures is good.
+- Application environment variables, including some application secrets are made available to the application as environment variables.
+Follow the principles of least privilege and secure access to the AWS account to keep these secrets secure.
+Only allow need to know access to the IAM roles necessary to access this information.
+An integration with AWS Secrets Manager would be a well-documented additional layer of improvement from here.

 ## Install dependencies on your local computer